Pojer e Sandri Merlino – an Italian Unicorn

 The mountainous valley of the River Adige dominates this part of Trentino.
 On the eastern side is the village of Faedo, where vines occupy steep slopes formed from the limestone debris of glacial moraines.
 The nearby Val di Cembra is even more vertical, made of volcanic porphyry, where the vineyards reach up to 850 metres in elevation.
 There are hot summer days and cold nights here, moderated by Lake Garda and the “Ora” afternoon wind.

 Pojer and Sandri have holdings at Faedo and the Val di Cembra.
 When they started, the area wasn’t known for high-quality wine.
-From the outset, they innovated in the vineyard and the winery, supported by scientific research.
+So from the outset, they innovated in the vineyard and the winery, supported by scientific research.
 The results were often spectacular, and critical acclaim came fast.

 Innovation and experimentation